 SUBSYS Child Safety Kit

 Provide patients and their caregivers with a SUBSYS Child Safety Kit.
-The kit consists of a safe interim storage bag, a lock for the bag and contains a package of cabinet and drawer child safety latches for securing the storage space at home to help patients store SUBSYS and other medicines out of the reach of children.
+The kit consists of a portable carrying case, a lock for the bag and contains a package of cabinet and drawer child safety latches for securing the storage space at home to help patients store SUBSYS and other medicines out of the reach of children.
 To obtain a supply of Child Safety Kits, health care professionals can call Insys Therapeutics, Inc., at 1-877-978-2797.

 Patients must be instructed to safely dispose of used SUBSYS units.